-Ever since we got back from our 2 months in Thailand Chris has shown signs of a developing wheat allergy, so we’ve tried to put the brakes on his wheat intake as much as possible.
+Ever since we got back from our 2 months in Thailand my partner has shown signs of a developing wheat allergy, so we’ve tried to put the brakes on his wheat intake as much as possible.
 Originally, I was planning on making him an apple pie for his birthday, but I didn’t have the energy to try something that new and risk failure (I’ve learned the hard way that special occasions are not the time to be daring in the kitchen).

 For gluten-free purposes I replaced the traditional oats with chopped walnuts, just to be safe, and served it with a scoop of French Vanilla ice cream.
 Is there any other way to eat apple crisp?

 Gluten-Free Apple Crisp

 1 cup Walnuts, chopped

 2. In a large bowl, combine first set of ingredients.
 Stir until apples are completely coated.
 The juices from the apples and lemon should be a little viscous; if they look runny, add more flour.
 Then pour in a 9×12″ glass baking dish and set aside.

 3. In a medium bowl, combine second set of ingredients.
 Cream them together and crumble over the top of the apples.